Why Are We So Afraid to Face Negative Emotions? Exploring Shadow Work and Self-Compassion

-It’s true that alot of people are afraid to acknowledge the shadow parts of themselves.
-Those parts that don’t feel so good to feel, that we just don’t like and would rather not look at or even admit are there.
-Most of us were never taught that it’s ok to have our feelings, and the postive thinking movement, which certainly has a place, hasn’t helped this fear of focusing on the negative as if doing so is going to cause an instant manifestation of things we fear.
-But there is another reason why most of us tend to be so afraid of the shadows, and one that I believe is a helpful and essential piece to know, and that is self-protection.
+It’s true that many of us are afraid to acknowledge the shadow parts of ourselves.
+These are the feelings we don’t like and would rather not admit are there.
+Most of us were never taught that it’s okay to have our feelings.
+The positive thinking movement, while helpful in some ways, has also added to this fear—like focusing on the negative will manifest the things we’re afraid of.
+But there’s another reason why so many of us fear the shadows, and it’s rooted in self-protection.

 "Your protectors’ goals for your life revolve around keeping you away from all that pain, shame, loneliness, and fear, and they use a wide array of tools to meet those goals—achievements, substances, food, entertainment, shopping, sex, obsession with your appearance, caretaking, meditation, money, and so on."